chef/chef-web-docs/chef_master/source/vmware.rst

 * Supports vRealize Automation >= 7.0
 * Only supports the machine resource

-For specific examples of how to use this driver, see `chef-provisioning-vra <https://github.com/chef-partners/chef-provisioning-vra#configuring-and-usage>`__.
+For specific examples of how to use this driver, see `chef-provisioning-vra examples <https://github.com/chef-partners/chef-provisioning-vra#configuring-and-usage>`__.

 test-kitchen
 =====================================================

-The following test-kitchen drivers for VMware are directly supported by Chef.
+The following test-kitchen drivers for VMware are directly supported by Chef:

 kitchen-vsphere (chef-provisioning-vsphere)
 -----------------------------------------------------